1st Edition

 4. Analysis of KOICA under Gender Mainstreaming Approach: A Case Study in Darkhan, Mongolia

-Patricia Chica-Morales & Antonio J. Doménech
+Patricia Chica-Morales and Antonio J. Doménech

 5. Implementing the Han River Miracle in the Mekong Basin?
-South Korea’s Economic Development Policies Towards the Mekong River Basin Nations
+South Korea’s Economic Development Policies towards the Mekong River Basin Nations

 Juhee Jeong

 6. Altruism or Ulterior Motives?
-South Korean Aid Towards North Korea’s Sustainable Development
+South Korean Aid towards North Korea’s Sustainable Development

-Queralt Boadella-Prunell & Lauren Eloise Robertson
+Queralt Boadella-Prunell and Lauren Eloise Robertson

 Biography